Chemical Formula For Nitrate Ion

 The nitrate ion's presence is widespread, influencing various aspects of our environment and technology.
 Its significance stems from several key roles:

 • Environmental Science: Nitrate is a major component of the nitrogen cycle, crucial for maintaining ecosystem balance.
-However, its presence in excessive amounts in water bodies can lead to eutrophication, a process where excessive nutrients cause algal blooms, depleting oxygen levels and harming aquatic life.
+Still, its presence in excessive amounts in water bodies can lead to eutrophication, a process where excessive nutrients cause algal blooms, depleting oxygen levels and harming aquatic life.
 This is a significant environmental concern, contributing to water pollution and affecting biodiversity.
 Nitrate contamination of groundwater is also a major health concern.

 Nitrate in Biology: A Closer Look